truongmanhsang/popcorn-api/manual/tutorial.md

 }
 ```

-If you want to make a provider for [kat.cr](https://kat.cr/) it is highly recommended you try it fist in the browser by manually going to [kat.cr](https://kat.cr/) and search for the content because the title of the torrent will be subjected to regular expression to grab the needed data for the [helper](#helpers) to insert the torrents into the MongoDB database.
+If you want to make a provider for [kat.cr](https://kat.cr/) it is highly recommended you try it fist in the browser by manually going to [kat.cr](https://kat.cr/) and search for the content.
+This is because the title of the torrent will be subjected to regular expressions to grab the needed data for the [helper](#helpers) to insert the torrents into the MongoDB database.

 #### Anime

-**NOTE:** the kat content provider was written just before the [kat.cr](https://kat.cr/) was taken down.
-This is why there is only one regular expression and it is for Horriblesubs.
-This regular expression is redundant because of the [horriblesubs](#horriblesubs) provider.
+**NOTE:** the KAT content provider was written just before the [kat.cr](https://kat.cr/) was taken down.
+This is why there are only two regular expression and those are for Horriblesubs.
+These regular expressions are redundant because of the [Horriblesubs](#horriblesubs) provider.

-The regular expression needs to get an `title`, `episode` and a `quality` property.
+The regular expression needs to get a `title`, `episode` and a `quality` property.
 A `season` property is optional, if the `season` is not in the episode title it will assume the torrent is from `season` 1.
 Down below you can see the method to get the needed data for an anime episode.
 If your content does not match any of these regular expressions, you can add the regular expression to the method.

 ```javascript
 _getAnimeData(torrent) {